 The Gwinnett College Experience

 Because you are making the commitment to seek career-focused Administrative Assisting training courses, we commit ourselves to providing you with exceptional customer service each step of the way.
-All of our school instructors possess education or experience in Administrative Assisting which provides you with a quality learning experience.
+All of our school instructors possess education or career experience in Administrative Assisting which provides you with a quality learning experience.
 While we do not guarantee employment, we provide continuous career services assistance upon graduation from your Administrative Assisting training program.
 Get started on your new career by attending a school that offers one of the best training programs in the area.